UWOrbital/OBC-firmware/README.md

      - Example: `danielg/implement-random-device-driver`
 3. Make a PR.
    - For the PR description, make sure to fill in all the required details in the generated template.
-   - Add at least two PR reviewers, including one software lead.
+   - Add at least three PR reviewers, including one software lead.
 When a PR is created, PR stats are added as a comment.
 You can use these stats to choose reviewers.
 Send a message in the #pr channel on Discord to notify the reviewers of your PR.
 4. Make any requested changes and merge your branch onto main once the PR is approved.

 ## Authors